Home | Planning | Themes | Games | PrizesCatalog Links

 This Little Light of Mine (Candle shootout)

 Firmly anchor candles in dishes, players try to shoot out the candle flame with water (squirt) guns.
 A barbecue lighter is handy for relighting the candles.
 Have plenty of water guns on hand so some can be refilled while others are in play.
 Don't use the ultra powerful water guns, they'll knock over your whole set up!
-We have some sea animal water squirters in our Catalog.

 walk in Jesus Footsteps (cake walk)